DUTIES AND RESPONSIBILITIES OF THE BOARD OF DIRECTORS

 - Define and seek support for the values and objectives of the company;

 - Establish policies and a business plan:

-- Approve the budget and audited accounts for presentation to shareholders in the general meeting;
+- Approve the budget and audited accounts for presentation in the annual general meeting;

-- Periodically renegotiate and keep under review the GQRC Service Charge;
+- Periodically negotiate and keep under review the Service Charge;

 - Set a service charge;

 - Write a clear service specification for the Managing Agent;